Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ## Conclusion & Next Steps
 Duration: 1

 You've now used Snowpark to perform sentiment analysis on tweets.
-A sample dataset of tweets were provided for this guide.
+We provided a sample dataset of tweets for this guide.
 If you want to automatically ingest new tweets as they are written, follow the [Auto Ingest Twitter Data into Snowflake](/guide/auto_ingest_twitter_data/) guide.

 ### What We've Covered
 - Data Loading: Load Twitter streaming data in an event-driven, real-time fashion into Snowflake with Snowpipe